 “If Timothy Taylor’s Landlord or Boltmaker… or Draught Bass are bland beers, I am a banana sandwich.”

 He’s not, it isn’t.

-Whilst I lay claim to all the errors and omissions (BTW, comments and additions welcome below), the listing couldn’t have been put together without others’ sterling efforts.
+Whilst I lay claim to all the errors and omissions (BTW, comments and additions welcome below or by PM to my twitter account), the listing couldn’t have been put together without others’ sterling efforts.
 The CAMRA volunteers who produce the GBG and WhatPub entries for a start.
 My fellow Bass obsessives – RetiredMartin, PubCurmudgeon and Britainbeermat who were willing to sit next to the strange bloke on the Bass social media bus.
 And everyone else amongst the twitterati who contributed their favourite Draught Bass haunts.